dubiZA/ndp_trivi_api/README.md

 Handles delete requests for a specific question in the questions collection.
 When a request is submitted to this endpoint, the question is looked up in the database and deleted from.
 A JSON response is sent to the user to confirm the delete action with additional data that may be useful to the requesting client, like all the questions remaining in the database, count of all questions remaining and the current page number.
 This endpoint takes an integer as the final part of the URL.

-Sample request `curl -X DELETE http://localhost:5000/api/v1/questions/1`
+Sample request: `curl -X DELETE http://localhost:5000/api/v1/questions/1`

 The JSON response is an object with the keys and value data types:
 + success: (boolean)